 Just because you’re not skiing doesn’t mean you can’t enjoy the mountain tops!
 If you’ve never ridden in a snow cat before, they are the machines used to groom the slopes in the evenings and they can be a joy to ride in.
 On Mammoth Mountain, you can take them up for a sunset dinner, or a full moon experience.

 Each snowcat holds 12 people and the tours typically last for two hours.
-Unfortunately due to the cooties tours are not running for the 2021/2022 season.
+Adults are $120 and children are $75.
+Book it here.

 8. Hot Creek Geological Site

 Ever since seeing a photograph of the Hot Creek Geological Site for the first time, I knew that I wanted to see it covered in snow, in its full glory.